Promoting your content has clear short-term benefits — like attracting new readers, social shares, and comments.

 But did you know it’s also a critical part of your search engine optimization strategy?

-Even the best on-page SEO efforts don’t work as well if no one links to your site, so one of your biggest jobs is spreading the word out about your content.
+Even the best SEO and content marketing doesn’t work if no one links to your site, so one of your biggest jobs is spreading the word out about your writing.

 Think of it this way: